Using ecSI 2.0

 Usage of ecSI 2.0TM in research is available by permission from Dr. Barbara Lohse after an application process.
 See Research guidelines on the right.

 For the purposes of adult evaluation in your clinical practice, you may use the ecSI 2.0TM questionnaire without charge, provided you get permission by going to Using ecSI 2.0TM on the RIT NEEDs website.
 To get that permission, you will be asked to apply for Institutional Review Board (IRB) permission to do research with human subjects.
 Getting IRB approval will allow you to share your findings and thereby participate in the critical mission of demonstrating the nutritional soundness and utility of ecSatter.
 After approval, Dr. Lohse will send you ecSI 2.0, along with scoring and interpretation information.
 You can easily share your data in the following ways:

 - Make it available to Dr. Barbara Lohse at R.I.T. for inclusion in metanalysis.

 - Report on your data in a webinar, at grand rounds, or in professional meetings.
 Make your power point(s) available to Dr. Lohse.

 - Or, of course, write an article for a journal.
-We put this last because we didn’t want to overwhelm you!
+We put this last because we don’t want to overwhelm you.